wopian/preferred-locale/packages/preferred-locale/README.md

 |            Package | Package<br>Size | Node | Chrome | Firefox | Safari | Edge |
 | -----------------: | :-------------: | :--: | :----: | :-----: | :----: | :--: |
 | `preferred-locale` |   ≤ 551 bytes   |  10+ |   69+  |   68+   |   12+  |  18+ |

+## Why?

+Many web applications that automatically detect the browser language and serve the relevent translation are fundamentally broken.

+A browser that signals the user prefers the following locales (index `0` being most preferred) should _never_ return content in Japanese (`ja-JP`) if the application has translations for Japanese and American English (`en-US`):

+-   `[ 'en-GB', 'en', 'ja-JP', 'en-US', 'ja' ]`

+Instead, many applications (e.g Epic Games' store, help and documentation) will instead serve their users content in Japanese as they do not provide translations for British English, only American English and only check for exact matches.

+`preferred-locale` fixes this by traversing the supported node/browser languages in order of priority:

+1. If an exact match is found it uses that (e.g `en-GB` is translated).
+2. If the node/browser language is supported but the region is not (e.g Australian English), the canonical region is looked up and tested against (e.g `en-AU` becomes `en-US`),
+3. If only a language is provided (e.g `en`), the canonical region is looked up and tested against (e.g `en` becomes `en-US`)
+4. If no node/browser locale resolves to a translated locale, the fallback locale is returned

+### Live Demo

+A step-by-step demonstration of how `preferred-locale` works with your own browser locales is available at [eehz9.csb.app](https://eehz9.csb.app).

+### Example Step-By-Step

+Application has translations for `en-US` and `ja-JP`

+1. Raw browser locales `[ 'en-GB', 'en', 'ja-JP', 'en-US', 'ja' ]`

+2. Unify the browser locales `[ 'en-GB', 'en-US', 'ja-JP', 'en-US', 'ja-JP' ]`

+3. Deduplicate the locales `[ 'en-GB', 'en-US', 'ja-JP' ]`

+4. Remove locales not translated `[ 'en-US', 'ja-JP' ]`

+5. User gets content in `en-US`

 ## Install